 Powder from inside a “mudstone” that was the first rock on another planet ever drilled for samples demonstrates that Mars was once habitable, confirming what planetary scientists have long suspected.
 The gray powder drilled from a sedimentary rock on the floor of Gale Crater, where the nuclear-powered Curiosity rover has been exploring since landing there last summer, was analyzed by a pair of robotic chemistry labs inside the rover body.
 They found sulfur, nitrogen, hydrogen, oxygen, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "First Rock Core Proves Mars Was Habitable".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "First Rock Core Proves Mars Was Habitable".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.